batteringram-dev/python/README.md

 # hello-world
 Hey Developers!

-BatteringRam here, I have started learning Python and started coding in Pycharm.
+BatteringRam here, I have started my coding journey by learning the Python basics and coding in Pycharm.